o2dazone/GarminPolarUploader/README.md

 ```
 ** Note: This is stored in plaintext...so anyone with access to your filesystem can see it, maybe set read perms on the file if you want to keep nosy people out

-* Run `upload.bash` located in the projects root directory
+* Run `./upload.bash` located in the projects root directory
 **Alternatively, you can setup a [launchd command to help]

 * Once this runs, you'll see in your terminal that your data is uploaded to Garmin.
 After this, it will convert your data over to .hrm files.
 A client will pop up, asking you to log into your Polar account.
 Log in, and browse the contents of your computer.
 Your HRM data should be inside GarminPolarUploader/hrm.
 Once they're uploaded, a checkbox will appear next to it, indicating that its been uploaded.